 There is potential for the EITI to contribute to ensuring that mandatory payment reports and beneficial ownership data are accessible and user-friendly.
 The disclosure of these data is required under EU directives.
 The MSG has an opportunity to highlight the importance of publishing data in open format and aligning disclosures with EITI Requirements.

-EITI implementation does not currently touch upon the most pressing issue in public debate, the phase-out of coal mining..
+EITI implementation does not currently touch upon the most pressing issue in public debate, the phase-out of coal mining.
+As mentioned above, the phase-out of coal mining was not the most pressing issue in public debate when the D-EITI report was launched.
+Besides this, when the debate came up in 2018 the public focus was set on climate and energy issues rather than on extractive issues.
 Stakeholders, however, see value in using domestic implementation as a means to encourage other resource-rich countries from which Germany imports raw materials to implement the EITI and high social and environmental standards.
 Whether domestic implementation is the most effective and cost-efficient way to promote this objective, is yet to be seen.

 Constructive engagement: All stakeholders expressed that work in the MSG had led to better communication and understanding between constituencies.
 Participation in the MSG has also lead to capacity building on the regulative framework governing the extraction of oil, gas and mining, on social and environmental standards, understanding on payment types and on open data.
 Misunderstandings have been clarified and understanding for particular concerns of some constituencies has grown.
 All constituencies confirmed that the setting of the MSG enabled a unique setting for debate and building consensus and that it allowed for better mixing and easier access to each other’s constituency outside of the MSG meeting rooms.